 Meet the man behind some of Live PD’s popular K-9s: Master Trainer Lt.
 Glenn Jackson.
 Hailing from the Jeffersonville Police Department in Indiana, he trains fan-favorite police dogs Flex and Cairo along with their human partners.

 Jackson joined the department in 1998 and, after working in K-9, became a master trainer in 2008 through the North American Police Work Dog Association (NAPWDA).
-He spoke with A&E Real Crime about what he looks for in bringing in new police dogs, the relationship between K-9s and their partners and a funny challenge he had with training Cairo.
+He spoke with A&E True Crime about what he looks for in bringing in new police dogs, the relationship between K-9s and their partners and a funny challenge he had with training Cairo.

 Your background was law enforcement and then you went into the dog training.
 It doesn’t work the other way around?